Agenda

 Panel: Where is corporate venturing innovation headed – investing, building, partnering, clienting, or all the above

 Corporate venturing is no longer just about investing.
-This session will explore how CVCs are blending these multi-faceted approaches to create long-term value and shape the future of corporate innovation, from mobility to fintech.
+This session will explore how CVCs are blending these multi-faceted approaches to create long-term value and shape the future of corporate innovation, from mobility to fintech and beyond.

 Moran Levinovitz, Managing Director and Head, HSBC Ventures